adminarchitect/core/docs/Forms/savers.md

 Admin Architect does a huge work to persist your model, presented by a Form.
 It also handles Images, Files, RelationShips, etc...

-But somethimes it is not enough, you need a way to store your Form differently.
+But somethimes it is not enough, you need a way to store your form data differently.

 For these cases we provide a Resource-dedicated service called: `Saver`